LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 ## 2.16 Exercises
 ### 2.16.1 Data, Information, and Knowledge
-Imagine that a physician is given the following information about his patient, Mr. Russo: “Diagnosis: hypertension.
+Imagine that a physician is given the following information about his patient, Mr. Russo: "Diagnosis: hypertension.
-Last blood pressure measurement: 160/100 mmHg.”
-Use this example to discuss the difference between “data,” “information,” and “knowledge”!
+Last blood pressure measurement: 160/100 mmHg."
+Use this example to discuss the difference between "data," "information," and "knowledge"!

 Answer:
-“160,” “100,” “hypertension,” and “blood pressure” represent data that cannot be interpreted without knowledge about the context.
+"160," "100," "hypertension," and "blood pressure" represent data that cannot be interpreted without knowledge about the context.
 The information is that Mr. Russo has been diagnosed with hypertension and that his last blood pressure is 160/100 mmHg.
 The medical knowledge embedded in this example is that a blood pressure of 160/100 mmHg indicates hypertension that should be treated.

 ### 2.16.2 Systems and Subsystems
 Look up some information on the nervous system of the human body.
 Then try to identify subsystems of the nervous system.
-In the same way, can you also describe subsystems of the system “hospital”?
+In the same way, can you also describe subsystems of the system "hospital"?

 Answer:
 The nervous system comprises two main categories of cells: neurons and glial cells.